RealProHenis/YouTube-Sub-Age-Chat-Command/README.md

 8. Click "Save Settings" at the bottom of the script settings
 9. Make sure the command is enabled!
 10. You're all set!

-## Note

-Viewers MUST have their YouTube subscription privacy settings set public.
-They can do this by following these steps:

-1. Sign in to YouTube on a computer
-2. In the top right, click your profile picture
-3. Click Settings
-4. In the left Menu, select Privacy
-5. Turn off "Keep all my subscriptions private"